Personality pairing improves human-AI collaboration

 Such personalization may now be possible as foundation model companies have recently begun developing, refining and deploying AI \textit{personalities} to improve human-AI interaction.
-For example, OpenAI introduced personality customization in models like GPT-5, offering \textit{Default}, \textit{Cynic}, \textit{Robot}, \textit{Listener}, and \textit{Nerd} personalities \citep{openai2025customizing, openai2025sycophancy}.
-Similarly, Anthropic has begun to measure undesirable personality shifts during training, such as sycophancy, a tendency for AI to overly align with user preferences \citep{anthropic2024character, sharma2025sycophancy}, or other ``evil'' traits, and introduced novel training methods to mitigate such personality shifts in their models.
+For example, OpenAI introduced personality customization in models like GPT-5, offering \textit{Default}, \textit{Cynic}, \textit{Robot}, \textit{Listener}, and \textit{Nerd} personalities \cite{openai2025sycophancy, openai2025customizing}.
+Similarly, Anthropic has begun to measure undesirable personality shifts during training, such as sycophancy, a tendency for AI to overly align with user preferences \cite{anthropic2024character, sharma2025sycophancy}, and introduced novel training methods to mitigate such personality shifts in their models.
 These advances enable AI agents to be tailored to users, potentially improving human-AI collaboration and ushering in a new era of AI personalization.

-Despite the development of AI personalities, however, no prior research has rigorously and experimentally examined their causal effects on human-AI collaboration.
-Such experiments are now critical to understanding whether and how tailored AI personalities may impact teamwork, productivity, and performance as the lack experimental evidence on AI personalization hinders the optimization of AI systems for collaborative tasks and undermines our understanding of the detrimental effects of mismatched AI personalities on, for example, AI psychoses.
+Despite the development of AI personalities, no prior research has rigorously and experimentally examined their causal effects on human-AI collaboration.
+Such experiments are now critical to understanding whether and how tailored AI personalities may impact teamwork and performance as the lack of experimental evidence on AI personalization hinders the optimization of AI systems for collaborative tasks and undermines our understanding of the detrimental effects of mismatched AI personalities on, for example, adverse psychosocial outcomes \citep{fang2025psychosocial}.